tamionv/LaTeX-cheatsheet/README.md

 * Even though * is used to represent multiplication, it looks not the best -- I prefer \\times or just nothing at all.
 * Use \left and \right around parentheses for tall math objects, e.g. \\left( \\frac{1}{2} \\right)
 * Don't put empty lines before and after display mode!
 This makes all the indentation and spacing wrong.
+* The equation environment is good for labelled equations; it puts a number like (14), which can then be referenced.
+Within this the aligned environment can be used for multiline equations which can be made to align at = signs.
+On the other hand, this disallows putting interline explanatory notes, like with align*.
+* The \\underbrace command is quite nice, it allows you to explain what a certain part of an equation is.
+* When making commands to be used in math mode, use \\ensuremath.
+For instance `\newcommand{\R}{\ensuremath{\mathbb{R}}}`.

+Tikz:

+* Tikz is, in my opinion, rather unpleasant to work with.
+However, I've found it useful more than once to write scripts that automatically generate tikz diagrams.

 Some good lstlisting settings: